 Yes.
 Seniors and the disabled may be eligible to receive a reduction in property taxes based on income.
 More information is available at http://www.kingcounty.gov/depts/assessor/Common-Questions/Seniorss.aspx

-If the Capital Projects Levy does not pass, the district will prioritize what work can be done with the $24 million of remaining balance of 2006 bond project funds.
+If the Capital Projects Levy does not pass, the district will prioritize what work can be done with the $24 million of remaining balance of 2006 bond projects.
 These funds will not be enough to fund the projects needed to provide critical capacity for students.
 The district has been utilizing many of the strategies recommended by the Long-Term Facility Task Force for when we can’t build fast enough or if we can’t build at all.
-These recommendations include temporary strategies such as moving district programs, increasing portables, changing boundaries, and reducing special spaces.
+These recommendations include temporary strategies such as moving district programs, increasing portables, changing boundaries and reducing special spaces.
 Strategies recommended but not yet implemented include increasing class size or year-round multi-track schedules.
 See the complete Long-Term Facility Task Force Recommendations Report here: http://www.lwsd.org/programs-and-services/school-construction/facilities-planning

 - Can I still register to vote?